-The 'Lived experience of climate change': This activity detailed how younger and older women and men experienced historical episodes of drought, flooding and erratic and slow-onset changes including rising temperatures and shorter rainy seasons.
+The 'Lived experience of climate change': This activity detailed how younger and old-

+This activity detailed how younger and older women and men experienced historical episodes of drought, flooding and erratic and slow-onset changes including rising temperatures and shorter rainy seasons.
 Using the 2009 drought as an example, older men discussed their challenges for livestock mobility and the loss of animals.
 Older women recalled difficulties in food provisioning for their households while 'male household heads' were absent for an entire year (FN 54, p.15).